-- 21.-(1) The accounts of the Commission shall be audited by the Auditor-General or such other auditor as may be appointed annually by the Minister in consultation with the Auditor-General (referred to in this Act as the auditor). - (2) A person shall not be qualified for appointment as an auditor under subsection (1) unless he is an approved company auditor under the Companies Act (Cap.
-50). - (3) The Commission shall, as soon as practicable after the close of each financial year, prepare and submit the financial statements in respect of that year to the auditor who shall audit and report on them. - (4) The auditor shall in his report state - - (a) whether the financial statements show fairly the financial transactions and the state of affairs of the Commission;
+21.-(1) The accounts of the Commission shall be audited by the Auditor-General or such other auditor as may be appointed annually by the Minister in consultation with the Auditor-General (referred to in this Act as the auditor).

+(2) A person shall not be qualified for appointment as an auditor under subsection (1) unless he is a public accountant who is registered or deemed to be registered under the Accountants Act (Act 4 of 2004).

+(3) The Commission shall, as soon as practicable after the close of each financial year, prepare and submit the financial statements in respect of that year to the auditor who shall audit and report on them.

+(4) The auditor shall in his report state -

-- (b) whether proper accounting and other records have been kept, including records of all assets of the Commission whether purchased, donated or otherwise; - (c) whether the receipts, expenditure and investment of moneys and the acquisition and disposal of assets by the Commission during the financial year were in accordance with the provisions of this Act; and - (d) such other matters arising from the audit as he considers necessary. - (5) The auditor shall, as soon as practicable after the accounts have been submitted for audit, send a report of his audit to the Commission. - (6) The auditor shall submit such periodical and special reports to the Minister and to the Commission as may appear to him to be necessary or as the Minister or the Commission may require.
+- (a) whether the financial statements show fairly the financial transactions and the state of affairs of the Commission; - (b) whether proper accounting and other records have been kept, including records of all assets of the Commission whether purchased, donated or otherwise; - (c) whether the receipts, expenditure and investment of moneys and the acquisition and disposal of assets by the Commission during the financial year were in accordance with the provisions of this Act; and - (d) such other matters arising from the audit as he considers necessary.

+(5) The auditor shall, as soon as practicable after the accounts have been submitted for audit, send a report of his audit to the Commission.

+(6) The auditor shall submit such periodical and special reports to the Minister and to the Commission as may appear to him to be necessary or as the Minister or the Commission may require.

-15 Powers of auditor
+Powers of auditor

+22.-(1) The auditor or any person authorised by him shall be entitled at all reasonable times to full and free access to all accounting and other records relating, directly or indirectly, to the financial transactions of the Commission.

+25 Commission.

-- 22.-(1) The auditor or any person authorised by him shall be entitled at all reasonable times to full and free access to all accounting and other records relating, directly or indirectly, to the financial transactions of the Commission. - 20 (2) The auditor or any person authorised by him may make copies of, or extracts from, any such accounting or other records. - (3) The auditor or any person authorised by him may require any person to furnish him with such information in the possession of that person or to which that person has access as the auditor or any duly authorised person considers necessary for the purposes of his functions under this Act. - (4) Any officer of the Commission who - (a) refuses or fails, without any reasonable cause, to allow the auditor or any person authorised by the auditor access to any accounting and other records of the Commission in his custody or power; - (b) refuses or fails, without any reasonable cause, to give any information possessed by him as and when required by the auditor or person authorised by the auditor; or shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$1,000 and, in the case of a continuing offence, to a further fine not exceeding \$100 for every day or part thereof during which the offence continues after conviction.
+(2) The auditor or any person authorised by him may make copies of, or extracts from, any such accounting or other records.

+(3) The auditor or any person authorised by him may require any person to furnish him with such information in the possession of that person or to which that person has access as the auditor or any duly authorised person considers necessary for the purposes of his functions under this Act.

+(4) Any officer of the Commission who -

+(a) refuses or fails, without any reasonable cause, to allow the auditor or any person authorised by the auditor access to any accounting and other records of the Commission in his custody or power;

-(c) hinders, obstructs or delays the auditor or any person authorised by the auditor in the performance of his functions and duties or the exercise of his powers,
+- (b) refuses or fails, without any reasonable cause, to give any information possessed by him as and when required by the auditor or person authorised by the auditor; or - (c) hinders, obstructs or delays the auditor or any person authorised by the auditor in the performance of his functions and duties or the exercise of his powers, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$1,000 and, in the case of a continuing offence, to a further fine 10 not exceeding \$100 for every day or part thereof during which the offence continues after conviction.